tarantool/doc/doc/release/new-policy.rst

 Summary
 -------

-Tarantool release policy changes to become more clear and intuitive.
+The Tarantool release policy is changing to become more clear and intuitive.
 The new policy uses a `SemVer-like <https://semver.org/>`__ versioning format, and introduces a new version lifecycle with more long-time support series.
 This document explains the new release policy, versioning rules, and :term:`release series` lifecycle.